 Although many of those who are being fathers and mothers in these years are already considered digital natives, there is still a digital gap between our children and us.
 It is definitely easier to worry about their diet, their physical activity or what they have learned in class rather than understanding what your children watch when they are in front of a screen, especially when we talk about video games.
 In previous articles we have already talked about the benefits that video games can bring as a family under responsible consumption, as well as we have recommended some ideal coop games to play with your kids.

-This week we wanted to gather a total of five open-world games -sandbox, as they’re known- which are perfect to promote the creativity of your kids.
+This week we wanted to gather a total of five open-world games -sandbox video games, as they’re known- which are perfect to promote the creativity of your kids.

 PEGI 3 to PEGI 12